cmhk1/Programming-Project/README.md

 # How to use
 1. Make sure that you have installed all the necessary modules

-2. When runing the code, you will be ask for how many stocks you want to analyze.
+2. When runing the code, you will be asked for how many stocks you want to analyze.
 When this is done, you have to give their tickers name.
-We are using yahoo finance to get our datas, so make sure your ticker correpsond to the exiting ones on https://finance.yahoo.com/.
+We are using yahoo finance to get our datas, so make sure your tickers correpsond to the exiting ones on https://finance.yahoo.com/.

 3. For the time frame to analyze, enter the desire starting date and then ending date under the format: YYYY-MM-DD